chnmrc/swift4arm/README.md

 >	* ARCH build support

 ## Brief Introduction ##
-All began on early 2018 and i was complaining on the fact that swift on arm32 was kinda on a frozen status.</br></br>
+All began on early 2018 and i was complaining on the fact that swift on arm32 was kind on a frozen status.</br></br>
 And i thought it's not possible we must do something before it is to late, at this moment we were on the early swift 4.1 pre release and then swift on arm32 was exactly one major release behind.</br></br>
 At the beginning i tried all different compile setting and i made also some comparison with a x86 linux system